 The Chandigarh Architecture Museum is one of my favourite buildings in Chandigarh.
-Designed and completed by Architect S.D.
-Sharma, a protege of Corbusier and Jeanneret, the building draws inspiration from the design of the Pavillion Le Corbusier in Zurich.
+Designed and completed by architect S.D.
+Sharma, a protégé of Le Corbusier and Pierre Jeanneret, the building draws inspiration from the design of the Pavillon Le Corbusier in Zurich.

 The Chandigarh Architecture Museum is one of three buildings that lie within the Sector 10 museum complex.
-The Architecture Museum, also known as the City Museum, has always been my favourite museum in Chandigarh.
-The story of Chandigarh’s creation came alive for me within this building.
+Also known as the City Museum, this has always been my favourite museum in Chandigarh.
+The story of this city's creation came alive for me within this building.

-A chance encounter with a pair of office chairs from Chandigarh sent Deepak Srinath looking into heritage furniture from the city, and Swiss architect-designer Pierre Jeanneret.Read Essay
+A chance encounter with a pair of office chairs from Chandigarh sent Deepak Srinath looking into heritage furniture from the city, and architect-designer Pierre Jeanneret.Read Journal

-Ar.
-Shivdatt Sharma on the Chandigarh School of Modernism - In Conversation
+In Conversation With Ar.
+Shivdatt Sharma: On the Chandigarh School of Modernism